-As organisations direct their IT deployment towards cloud-based implementations, the question about the pros and cons of “cloud-native” software vs “cloud-hosted” software requires closer investigation by software buyers.
+As organisations deploy cloud-based implementations the pros and cons of “cloud-native” software vs “cloud-hosted” software requires closer investigation by software buyers.

-There are some vendors who brand their software by associating the word “cloud” with it, to give the impression that their cloud delivered software-as-a-service offering is cloud-native.
+There are examples of vendors who brand their software by associating the word “cloud” with it to give the impression that their cloud delivered software-as-a-service offering is cloud-native.
 This practise is called “cloudwashing” and is a misleading attempt to rebrand old products.

 Payroll Metrics is built for the cloud and utilises the signature cloud-native architecture, multi-tenancy.
 Multi-tenancy produces efficient cloud delivered software by effectively leveraging today’s cloud platforms.

 Multi-tenant solutions allow software updates to be rolled out to all customers simultaneously.
-Because each customer operates with the same software version, they benefit from more stable software and less disruptive service operations.
+Because each customer operates with the same software version, they benefit from more stable software and less disruption to service operations.
 Support staff can more efficiently respond to maintenance issues resulting in fewer customer service backlogs.

-Multi-tenancy enables Payroll Metrics to develop, test, deploy and update applications at faster rates, reducing the time between software releases.
+Multi tenancy enables Payroll Metrics to develop, test, deploy, and update applications at faster rates reducing the time between software releases.
 Customers benefit from short lead times for customisations.
-Also, customers get quicker access to new capabilities and realise faster time-to-value.
+And, customers get quicker access to new capabilities and realise faster time-to-value.

 Efficient operating practices are essential to the success of cloud-delivered software.

-On-premise software vendors have been attracted by the apparent low barriers to enter into the cloud delivered software-as-a-service market, allowing software companies to offer subscription-based services to their customers.
+On-premise software vendors have been attracted by the low barriers to entry into the cloud delivered software-as-a-service market allowing software companies to offer subscription based services to their customers.
 This multi-instance approach to cloud delivery does not scale economically and cannot compete in the long term with cloud-native software.

 Because a single instance of the application can be leveraged by all customers, the “true” multi-tenant application is the de facto cloud architecture for the highest level of SaaS efficiency.